GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 It seems simple enough so far, but how do we even compute the left and right most solutions?
 As humans, this seems like a pretty simple task, but an algorithm that can do this that works in all cases is not as simple as it seems.
-To come up with this algorithm, lets try and reduce our requirements and see if we can glean some insights.
+To come up with this algorithm, let's try and reduce our requirements and see if we can glean some insights.
 First, we can observe that we only need 1 algorithm for both the left and right most solutions.
 If we only come up with one for the left-most solution, we can reuse it for the right-most solution.
 To do this, simply reverse the line and the hint, find the left-most solution of the flipped line, then reverse it back.